ibm-cloud-docs/cloud-activity-tracker/index.md

     By default, the **Lite** plan is selected.

-	For more information, see [Service plans](/docs/services/cloud-activity-tracker/activity_tracker_ov.html#plan).
+	For more information, see [Service plans](/docs/services/cloud-activity-tracker/activity_tracker_ov.html#activity_tracker_ov_plan).

 7. Click **Create** to provision an instance of the {{site.data.keyword.cloudaccesstrailshort}} service in the space where you are logged in.

 ## Step 2: Grant users access to monitor events
-{: #step2}
+{: #index_step2}

-To view events, you must have access permissions in the {{site.data.keyword.Bluemix_notm}}.
+To view events, you must have access permissions in the {{site.data.keyword.cloud_notm}}.
 Permissions vary depending on whether you want to view global account events, events for a service that is provisioned in the context of a resource group, or events for a service that is provisioned in the context of a CF org and space.

 **To monitor global account actions** and **to monitor a service that is provisioned in the context of a resource group**, consider the following information: